What is Image Comics?

 Where can I purchase official Image Comics merchandise?

-You can contact your local comic shop to inquire about purchasing official Image Comics merchandise, purchase merchandise at the Image Comics booth at San Diego Comic-Con, New York Comic Con, Emerald City Comic Con, or most other convention with an official Image Comics booth presence, or you can purchase merchandise via Image Direct.
+You can contact your local comic shop to inquire about purchasing official Image Comics merchandise or purchase merchandise at the Image Comics booth at San Diego Comic-Con, New York Comic Con, Emerald City Comic Con, or most other convention with an official Image Comics booth presence.

 How can I receive one of your catalogs?